zuplo/docs/docs/quickstarts/instant-api-docs-and-dev-portal.md

 Import your Open API spec or set up a few routes and you’ll have an instant developer portal ready for your API consumers.
 Follow this guide to get it working in 2 minutes.

+Before we start, create a new project in [portal.zuplo.com](https://portal.zuplo.com).

 ## 1/ Create some routes

 In the **Files** tab, click on the **Routes** entry in the **Config** folder.
 If it’s a new project you’ll have no routes.
 You can click on “**Import From Open API**” if you have one, or you can add some routes manually.